 A THR involves removing both the arthritic ball (femoral head) and socket (acetabulum) and replacing them with an artificial ball and socket joint.
 The surgical procedure is precisely planned using several radiographic (x-ray) views and specialized templates that match the available implant sizes.
 The average length of the procedure is THR surgical procedure is approximately 75 minutes.

 During surgery, the arthritic femoral head is removed, the acetabulum is prepared by removing the surface bone and cartilage and the implant, consisting of a metallic cup and smooth plastic liner, is inserted.
 Next, the femur is prepared by drilling out the center of the bone and impacting a pressure fit titanium implant into the femur, and the femoral component (stem) is implanted.
-A new metallic head is then placed on the stem of the femur implant and the hip joint is reconnected.
+A new metallic head is then placed on the stem of the femur implant and the hip joint is “reduced,” meaning the new metal head is inserted into the plastic cup.
 The hip is assessed for fit before the tissues are all closed.
-The femoral head (ball) is placed on the femoral stem, and the new joint is articulated by placing the femoral head (ball) within the acetabulum (socket).

 What are the alternatives to Total Hip Replacement surgery?

 Alternatives to THR include medical management of the pain or a surgical salvage procedure called a femoral head ostectomy (FHO).
+FHO surgery removes the femoral head and neck, helping to relieve joint pain but altering the biomechanics of the hip joint and typically does not generate the normal use of the leg that THR does.
 Medical management can include can include restoring a healthy weight, administration of non-steroidal anti-inflammatory drugs, nutritional supplementation, joint injections, or implementation of a rehabilitation program.
-FHO surgery removes the femoral head and neck, helping to relieve joint pain but altering the biomechanics of the hip joint.
+Therapy under a rehabilitation & sports medicine veterinarian or specialist can provide years of comfort for a pet with painful arthritis.

 for Owners